Security Details

 Sending Archives Offsite

 Archive files are sent offsite as is, without modification.
 The transport method (ftp, rsync, etc) is used to transfer the files and an entry is logged in dest.db on success.
 Details about the archive file format are discussed later.
-The integrity protection for archive data is the SHA1 hash stored in hb.db for each block, and the SHA1 hash for each file backed up, also stored in hb.db
+The integrity protection for archive data is the SHA1 hash stored in hb.db for each block, and the SHA1 hash for each file backed up, also stored in hb.db.
+Some storage services support additional integrity checks, such as file hash checks on upload and download, and HB supports these when they are available.

 Sending hb.db Offsite

-Each increment is compressed and encrypted with AES-128, and contains several hashes / HMACs:
+Each increment is compressed and encrypted with AES-256, and contains several hashes / HMACs:

 1. public SHA1 digest of the entire increment file